egorokunevich/eCommerce-App/README.md

 ## 8. Install Vitest

 - run `npm install -D vitest` (Vitest 1.0 requires Vite >=v5.0.0 and Node >=v18.0.0)
+- run `npm install -D @vitest/coverage-v8` (This is used for checking test coverage)
 - create file `vitest.config.ts` (it will have the higher priority, then vite.config.ts)

 if you need to create file package.json, run `npm init -y`